-Under the no action alternative, the mill would continue to function in a standby mode, and there would be no changes to public and occupational health impacts.
+Under the no-action alternative, the actions of the licensee would be uncertain.
+If the facility were to continue to function in a standby mode under a possession-only license, there would be no changes to public and occupational health impacts over current conditions and practices.
 Current radiological impacts, as discussed in semi-annual effluent monitoring reports and annual ALARA Audit Reports, indicate that the licensee has maintained potential radiation exposure levels to a reasonable level below the regulatory limits.
 The groundwater contamination resulting from the tailings pond leakage in 1983 has been contained within the area influenced by pumping, and the plume remains in the upper 50 feet of the aquifer.
-Air monitoring samples for radionuclides onsite indicate levels at a small fraction of the regulatory limits; radiation levels at the site boundary should approach background levels.
+Air monitoring samples for radionuclides onsite indicate levels at a small fraction of the regulatory limits; radiation levels at the site boundary would approach background levels.
+These conditions and practices would continue through the periods of either standby or decommissioning.